dmd2222/php_auto_updater/README.md

 TO DO:
-GET IT NICE AND WORKING
+-GET IT NICE AND WORKING

+Done:
+-61Sekunden delertation eingebaut.